Popeye’s Guide To Pumping Up Your Core Web Vitals

 LCP in Action: Popeye’s Victory

 Imagine you have a travel blog featuring large, beautiful images of the Mediterranean.
-Without optimisation, these images could take forever to load, leaving users stuck staring at a blank screen.
+These images could take forever to load without optimisation, leaving users stuck staring at a blank screen.

 By optimising your images, utilising a CDN, and deferring render-blocking scripts, you’ll make your website’s LCP as quick as Popeye’s punches after a spinach boost.